jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (b) the amount of excise duty calculated by applying the ad valorem rate to the value for duty.
 (5) For the purposes of this section, wine means the goods referred to in any of excise item numbers 99.20.20L, 99.25.20B, 99.30.21D, 99.30.26E, 99.30.32K, and 99.30.47H of Part A of Schedule 3.

-### 74 Excise duty on goods manufactured otherwise than in a manufacturing area
+### 74 Excise duty on goods manufactured outside manufacturing area
 (1) Subject to subsection (2) of this section, where goods specified in Part A of Schedule 3 to this Act are manufactured in an area that is not licensed pursuant to section 12 of this Act, the provisions of this Part and Part 8 of this Act shall apply as if the area were licensed as a manufacturing area under this Act.
 (2) Subsection (1) of this section does not apply in respect of goods— (a) that are manufactured in an area that pursuant to a direction of the Chief Executive under section 12(4) of this Act is not required to be licensed; or
-  (b) that are covered by an exemption prescribed under section 10 of this Act; or (c) that are manufactured in accordance with the conditions specified by section 68A.
+  (b) that are covered by an exemption prescribed under section 10 of this Act; or (c) that are manufactured in accordance with the conditions specified by section 68A or 68B.

 ### 75 Excise-equivalent duty on imported goods
 (1) Subject to this Act, and in addition to any other duties or levies payable on imported goods, excise-equivalent duty at the appropriate rate specified in Part B of Schedule 3 to this Act shall be levied, collected, and paid on all goods specified in Part B of Schedule 3 to this Act, that are imported.